How you can help stop child trafficking!

 How can we stop child and human trafficking?

-Speak Out: Study up on the root causes of trafficking and spread the word on February 1 using the hashtags #DemandChange and #EndTrafficking.
+Speak Out: Study up on the root causes of trafficking and spread the word using the hashtag #EndTrafficking and tagging @UNICEFUSA.

 What should you do if you suspect human trafficking?